johannheyne/wordpress-toolset/README.markdown

 WordPress Toolset Plugin
 ===============

-This Plugin provides tools to configure WordPress and tools to get things done.
+This WordPress plugin provides tools to configure WordPress and tools to get things done.
 Its about NOT separately managing all the same code on every WordPress theme.

 Strategie